dbratu777/ece4724-dissection/html/analysis.md

 **Total Cost: $5.96**

 The actual calculator retails direct from the manufacturer for $7.41 [\[12\]](#12-casio-sl-100l-pocket-calculator-casiocom).
-It can be assumed that Casio isn't settling for a mere $1.45 in profit (not including manufacturing, packaging, and processing costs); instead, they likely have numerous manufacturing contracts and first-party suppliers to reduce costs far below what has been estimated.
+It can be assumed that CASIO isn't settling for a mere $1.45 in profit (not including manufacturing, packaging, and processing costs); instead, they likely have numerous manufacturing contracts and first-party suppliers to reduce costs far below what has been estimated.

 ##